Indoor

 Land Acknowledgement Workshop

-PPT content: Importance of Land Acknowledgements Chances are, you’ve seen or heard a land acknowledgement at some point in the past few years.
+Instructions: PPT content: Importance of Land Acknowledgements Chances are, you’ve seen or heard a land acknowledgement at some point in the past few years.
 But maybe you don’t totally understand why land acknowledgements are so important.
 They are not about placing blame.
 Land acknowledgments are about our collective connection to and relationship with the land.
-Indigenous …

 Land Acknowledgement Workshop Read More »